 It also shows some statistics of the floor including the total area of the floor (Area), number of people on the floor (Pers) and density of people.
-Refuge Area and Speed Modifier are discussed in Section Room properties.
+Refuge Area and Speed Modifier are discussed in Section 3.2.5.

 Figure 20.
 Floor property panel